 In all cases, the facilitator should make it clear to the group when a decision is being made and clearly delineate who is the ultimate decision maker.

 Nobody can do it all alone and you should not feel like all the work is upon your shoulders.
 Lean onto your time-keeper for support and share responsibility over those on-the-spot decisions.
 Discussions that are not urgent can be parked for a later meeting.
 Transparently, organizing while the meeting is running shows good communication, teamwork, and honesty.
 “Looks like we are running a bit late on this one, Petra what do you say?
 Should we allocate more time or move on?”

-Having a formal role for time-keeping relieves a lot of stress from the facilitator and the group.
+Having a formal role for time-keeping relieves a lot of stress from the leader and the group when facilitating a meeting.
 Rather than having multiple people worrying about timing, that task is formally taken on by a person.